dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Background
 ----------

+Familiarize yourself with the era, the ship, the crew, and the passengers to help you improvise at the table!

 ###1923

 * __America:__ [The 1920s](https://en.wikipedia.org/wiki/1920s) were a period of economic, artistic, and political boom following the end of the [Great War](https://en.wikipedia.org/wiki/World_War_I).
 The national [prohibition of alcohol](https://en.wikipedia.org/wiki/Prohibition_in_the_United_States) has been in place since 1919.
 Refugees from Eastern Europe have sparked national debate on what will become the [Immigration Act of 1924](https://en.wikipedia.org/wiki/Immigration_Act_of_1924).